Last updated January 14, 2021

 The virus trends in Nicaragua are proving tricky to track, and we have had to rely on local contacts who are there as well as some NGOs committed to monitoring the virus (who are relying on contributions from many volunteer healthcare workers and private citizens).

-There’s a lack of testing capabilities so the reports are mostly estimated based on information from other countries and the observed hospitalization rates.
+There’s a lack of testing availability in many areas, so the reports are mostly estimated based on information from other countries and the observed hospitalization rates.
 Managua (the capital city) was hit the hardest, while Granada (where ILP volunteers live) has not reached the same levels.
 The main hospitals that ILP volunteers use have not exceeded capacity.

 Starting in about August, the daily number of new cases started decreasing significantly and overall the growth rate of the outbreak is doing well after a very difficult early summer.

 Because the country did not institute a lockdown, public schools have been in session and that’s looking like it will continue.
 Over the summer, private schools closed voluntarily based on their own assessment of the risk of the virus.
-The educational center where ILP volunteers teach in Granada voluntarily closed in March out of an abundance of caution, but is opening this fall and is planning on being open for a Spring 2021 semester in January 2021.
+The educational center where ILP volunteers teach in Granada voluntarily closed in March out of an abundance of caution, but is now open for the Spring 2021 semester

 Out & About